 The day Jimmy Buffett came knocking at my door.

-With each passing year, Jimmy Buffett's Margarataville empire seems to grow faster than a Russian athlete on steroids.
+With each passing year, Jimmy Buffett's Margarataville empire seems to grow faster than the number of political indictments coming down the eastern turnpike.
 Not only are Mr. Buffett and his Coral Reefer band one of the most sold out concert venues in the US, Canada, and France (oui, c'est vrai), but Jimmy's savvy business dealings have earned him a lucky number 13 on the Forbes list of wealthiest celebrities.
-With resorts, casinos, restaurants, clothing, beer, books, blenders, flip-flops, retirement communities, and now a Broadway show to boot, this 71 year old's net worth is valued upwards of $550 million dollars.
+With resorts, casinos, restaurants, clothing, beer, books, blenders, flip-flops, retirement communities, and now a Broadway show to boot, this 76 year old's net worth is valued upwards of $550 million dollars.
 And with a no carb, no sugar diet in play, it doesn't look like he's slowing down any time soon.
 To which all my Parrothead friends will gleefully reply, Not Yet!

 So why on earth, you ask, would a man like that come looking for a girl like me?